 The goal of the ICTR Community and Collaboration Core (CCC) is to foster and facilitate this community engagement and collaborative effort by providing access to expert patient- and community-centered services and resources.
-ICTR supported services include:
+ICTR-supported services include:

-- Developing participant instruction videos,
+- Develop participant instruction videos, or

-- Assembling an advisory board, or
+- Assemble an advisory board, or

 - Connect you with a Citizen Scientist.
 A Citizen Scientist is a community member who has received training on how to review research proposals and offer input on the relevance and feasibility in the proposed population, or